eprice122/valkyrie/valkyrie/docs/crossover.md

-# Node Comparator
+# Crossover (CROSS)

 Allows comparisons to be performed between ticks of two nodes.

-The output is a binary 1 (_true_) or 0 (_false_).
-Supported comparisons are:
+### Supported Comparators:

 * Greater Than
 * Greater Than or Equal